 The ancients who wished to exhibit their clear character to the world first brought order to their states.
 Wishing to order their states, they first regulated their families.
 Wishing to regulate their families, they first cultivated their personal lives.
 Wishing to cultivate their personal lives, they first corrected their minds.
 Wishing to correct their minds, they first sought to be sincere in their thoughts.
 Wishing to be sincere in their thoughts, they first extended their knowledge.
 Such extension of knowledge rests in investigating things.
 [The Great Learning]

-According to the above, the first step in acquiring clear character is extending our knowledge by “investigating things.”
-For Confucius this involved not only knowledge of arts and sciences, but a knowledge of oneself and one’s limitations: “When you know a thing, to hold that you know it; and when you do not know a thing, to allow that you do not know it; this is knowledge” (Analects, 2.17).
+The first step in acquiring clear character is extending our knowledge by “investigating things.”
+For Confucius this involves not only knowledge of arts and sciences, but a knowledge of oneself and one’s limitations: “When you know a thing, to hold that you know it; and when you do not know a thing, to allow that you do not know it; this is knowledge” (Analects, 2.17).

 Mencius: Inherent Human Goodness

 The second most influential philosopher in the Confucian tradition is Mencius (390–305 BCE), or Mengzi.
 A few generations removed from Confucius, Mencius studied under a disciple of Confucius’s grandson and, like Confucius, Mencius traveled around China to promote political reform.
 He confronted rival philosophical schools, typically those that emphasized human selfishness.
 Mencius believed that governments should be run through exemplary conduct, with goodness as the goal.
 The most well known aspect of Mencius’s thought is his view of the inherent goodness of people.
 According to Mencius, our minds and hearts house our inherent tendency towards moral goodness.
 Evil, he believes, results from bad social influences that reduce our natural moral strength.